 Of the water mold class Oomycetes, Saprolengniaceae is a family that contains many species commonly called "saprolegnia."
-There are so many different species that every freshwater fish has a susceptible species.
+There are so many different species that every freshwater fish is susceptible to some Saprolegnia species.
 Typically, water molds feed on dead organic materials and replicate by forming spores.
-These spores seed a substrate and float about, waiting for a bit of dead tissue to consume.
+These spores seed a substrate and float about, waiting for a bit of dead tissue to inhabit and grow into.
 Dead skin cells on fish with injuries or weakened immune systems make ideal hosts.

 Signs of Saprolegnia in Freshwater Fish

 Saprolegnia will present itself as a fuzzy patch on the external skin or gills of a fish.
-Typically white or grey in appearance, if your water has a lot of algae or other debris, they may be green, red or brown in appearance.
-Damage to the skin or gills open the fish up to secondary attacks from bacteria and other fungi, which can lead to death.
+Typically, the fuzzy patch is white or grey in appearance, but if your water has a lot of algae or other debris, they may be green, red or brown in appearance.
+Damage to the skin or gills opens the fish up to secondary attacks from bacteria and fungi, which can lead to death.

 Predisposing Factors to Saprolegnia

 Fish swimming in bad water are predisposed to an increased incidence of many illnesses.
 The chronic stress caused from trying to maintain homeostasis in poor water leads to decreased immune function.This decreased immune function makes it much easier for bacteria, fungi and parasites to take hold and cause disease.

 Also known as "winter kill," severe or sudden temperature declines, or tropical fish kept at cooler temperatures, can cause increased incidence of Saprolegnia.
 This is most often caused by a malfunctioning heater.
 Make sure your aquarium has a functional thermometer to keep an eye on your tank's or pond's water temperature.